cyberphor/blog/_posts/essays/2020-07-09-techniques-for-dodin-ops.md

 ---
 layout: post
-title: 'ATP 6-02.71 Techniques for DODIN Operations'
+title: 'ATP 6-02.71 "Techniques for DODIN Operations"'
-permalink: 'dodin-ops'
+category: essays
-category: notes
+permalink: 'essays/dodin-ops'
 ---

-# Army Cybersecurity
+### Army Cybersecurity
 *The DOD cybersecurity framework (see DODI 8500.01) provides the foundation for cybersecurity.*

 The cybersecurity framework consists of—